 I might be crazy, but you can easily simulate a compose button on your keyboard.
 In Gnome, KDE or Unity you just need to open the “Keyboard Layout” in your settings menu.
 Then click “options”, and you’ll be able to map your Compose key.

 Set whatever key you’re fine with losing.
 I got rid of caps lock–a key that allows me to type passwords incorrectly and do nothing else useful.
 Voila–you’ve got a compose key!
 Just press it, follow by “—” for an em dash or “–.” for an en dash.

-If you’re interested in creating other characters, check out this awesome list of Compose Key shortcuts.
+If you’re interested in creating other characters, check out.

 So there you have it: how to type the en and em dash in any program, using all three major operating systems.
 I think it’s a little crazy that keyboards don’t come with a built-in way to type these characters–they’re essential to modern English–but it seems a lot about the modern keyboard hasn’t changed much since the age of the typewriter.
 English has, and today dashes are common.